Referential communication in heterogeneous communities of pre-trained visual deep networks: Experiments

 \subsection{Referential generalization}

-The previous experiment shows that, in the continuous case at least, it is possible to induce a successful protocol to refer to new images that belong to the same classes seen in the training data, which also happen to be the same classes that were used for supervised or self-supervised visual module pre-training of all our systems (imagenet1k).
-Is the emergent protocol also general enough to support referent distinctions that could not be made by relying on the training class labels only?

-First, we ask whether the protocol can make more granular distinctions among objects coming from the same imagenet1k class.
-For these purposes, we built a special test set where \textit{all} distractors are from the same imagenet1k class as the target (so that, say, one target magpie needs to be distinguished from other magpies, instead of from swans and bullfrogs).
-We tested all 1,000 imagenet1k classes in smaller batches of 32 candidates, to ensure we had enough images in all cases.
-In this \textit{single-class} setup, randomly choosing an image would put baseline accuracy around 3.1\%.
-Note that, since we are interested in out-of-the-box generalization, we use the very same protocols induced with random distractors in the experiments above, without any special adaptation to the single-class setup.
+Having established with the previous experiment that it is possible to train a light communication layer that allows networks with heterogeneous architectures to successfully agree on a target referent, we go back to the questions about referent generalization we asked in the introduction.
+First, we explore whether the protocol can make more granular distinctions among objects coming from the same ImageNet1k classes that were used to develop it.
+For these purposes, we built a special test set where \textit{all} distractors are from the same ImageNet1k class as the target (so that, say, one target magpie needs to be distinguished from other magpies, instead of swans and bullfrogs).
+We tested all 1,000 ImageNet1k classes in smaller batches of 32 candidates, to ensure we had enough images in all cases.
+In this \textit{single-class} setup, random baseline accuracy is at around 3.1\%.
+Note that, since we are interested in out-of-the-box zero-shot generalization, we use the very same protocols induced with random distractors in the experiments above, without any special adaptation to the single-class setup.

-Table \ref{tab:granular-communication} shows that \textbf{continuous communication is at least partially successful at a more granular level than imagenet1k classes}, despite a large drop from the random-distractor performance reported above, which particularly affects the more challenging heterogeneous and population setups.
-Discrete communication is behind by at least 20\% accuracy on this task as well, while being above chance.
+Tables \ref{tab:ood-sc-16} and \ref{tab:ood-sc-64} show that \textbf{communication is at least partially successful at a more granular level than ImageNet1k classes}, despite a large drop from the random-distractor performance reported above.
+There is a noticeable discrepancy between 16 (Table \ref{tab:ood-sc-16}) and 64-dimensional messages (Table \ref{tab:ood-sc-64}), with the latter being generally better than the former, especially in the heterogeneous setup.
+We find this result intriguing, as we would have expected smaller message dimensionality to act as a regularizing bottleneck, leading to better generalization performance.

-Next, we ask whether a communication protocol can also generalize to referents that were not seen at training time.
-In particular, the systems trained on the referential game using imagenet1k data are now tested on the OOD dataset, that is entirely composed of new-class objects (see Section \ref{sec:datasets} above).
+Next, we ask whether a communication protocol can also generalize, zero-shot, to referents that were not seen at training time.
+In particular, the systems trained on the referential game using ImageNet1k data are now tested on the OOD dataset, that is entirely composed of new-class objects (see Section \ref{sec:datasets} above).